lyndametref/DatascienceCoursera/06_notes.md

 ##IID
 *Random variables are said to be independent and identically distributed ( iid ) if they are independent and all are drawn from the same population.* The reason iid samples are so important is that they are are model for random samples.
 This is a default starting point for most statistical inferences.

+## Sample and population mean
+The sample mean estimates the population mean.
+The population mean is the center of mass of the population distribution, the sample mean is the center of mass of the data.

+##“What does the distribution of averages look like?”.
+Notably, it’s centered at the same spot as the original distribution!
+Thus, the distribution of the estimator (the sample mean) is centered at the distribution of what it’s estimating (the population mean).
+When the expected value of an estimator is what its trying to estimate, we say that the estimator is unbiased .